torquebox/torquebox.org/news/2011-06-17-introducing-torquespec.md

   it with the way-cool [Capybara] DSL.
 - The `remote_describe` block will be run remotely, inside the TorqueBox runtime, therefore I can inject container-specific objects into my test.
-The commented injection of a CDI component will be supported any minute now.
+This means **you can test your Java CDI components with RSpec!**
 - The `remote_describe` block is nested within the local `describe` block containing the `deploy` call.
 This enables us to run both local and remote tests on a single deployment of our app.